ucsb-cs48/w19/_lab/lab01.md

 </div>

-TODO: ADD INSTRUCTIONS FOR UPLOADING PHOTOS OF FLIP CHARTS...

 There is nothing to "hand in", or "submit" in the traditional sense.
 All of the work is done online in your project repo, on the Github web interface.

 Your work will be checked by the instructional staff directly on Github.

 You may also end up doing some work on a whiteboard and/or flip chart.
-You should take photos of that, and upload them to your repo, under the `/team` directory, inside a directory called `/team/story_map`.
+You should take photos of that, and upload them to your repo, under the `/team` directory, inside a directory called `/team/lab01/` as instructed below.

+You are encouraged to do this on a branch or fork, and do a pull request, as with all changes to your project's repo.

 <style>